sayes2x/interview-react2/README.md

 # Task Timer

 This project was developed using React.
-I used only functional components and made extensive use to hooks.
+I used only functional components and made extensive use of hooks.

 In this project I used the following hooks:
 - useState